 Fees payable to Non-executive Board members are based upon the number of full and Board Committee meetings attended during the year, with a minimum commitment to 8 meetings per year.
 Details of attendance at those meetings can be found in the Corporate Governance Report on page 26 of these statements.
 Included within the fees above are amounts in respect of additional Board meetings and, in particular, support to other operational matters where a Non-executive Board member's individual skills and qualifications are relevant and of benefit to the operational matters being discussed - this also reduces the requirement to use outsourced services which could incur a higher cost.
-The total amount of payments during the year in respect of attendance at meetings beyond the minimum commitment and at operational meetings was £23,535 (2022: £24,273).
+The total amount of payments during the year in respect of attendance at meetings beyond the minimum commitment and at operational meetings was £21,284 (2023: £23,535).
 This is included within the amounts stated above.

 Allowances referred to above are paid as salary and comprise of travelling expenses paid to Non-executive Board members who are not travelling within the local area to attend meetings.
+The reduction in Chief Executive remuneration is due to a reduction in working hours.